 Did you know you can negotiate rent?
-I didn’t until about a year ago when Mrs. Freaky Frugal and I sold our home in the burbs so we could move to downtown Philly.
+I didn’t until about a year ago when Mrs. FF and I sold our home in the burbs so we could downsize and move to downtown Philly.
 We were thrilled – we’ve always wanted to live downtown since we moved to Philly long ago.
 City wage taxes and having children got in the way.

 We hadn’t rented in 30 years and didn’t know the downtown rental market.
 As we put our house up for sale, I started eyeballing Zillow and Craigslist to get a feel for rents.
 We decided on a budget of no more than $1,500 for a 2 bedroom, 1.5 bathroom rental.
 It had to have a dishwasher, garbage disposal, and washer/dryer.
 Outdoor space and parking would be nice but not a must.
 A nice place.